-- ✓ As part of WMPs three year strategy, a 'People Strategy' has been launched which outlines what WMP expects from its personnel and what people can expect, in return, from the organisation. - ✓ The strategy incorporates a future facing leadership framework, with individuals aiming to be champions in the workplace; creating an environment which supports, challenges and enables WMP officers and staff to be the best they can be in order to bring the vision and values, as referenced under Principle A, to life. - ✓ The Force Executive Team have clearly defined leadership roles and objectives; they are responsible for implementing strategy and managing the delivery of services within their respective portfolios. - ✓ WMP Conversations continues to be delivered across the force as a way of engaging with the workforce.
-This has recently been re-launched with a focus on measuring and improving our performance to meet the strategic objectives and drive personal, departmental and forcewide deliverables. - ✓ To build on capacity, collaboration arrangements are in place with neighboring forces for significant service areas including CMPG and Legal Services and future collaboration is being planned. - ✓ Regional and national governance arrangements are in place in relation to national and regional programmes (Single Online Home, Specialist Capabilities, and Blue Light Collaboration etc.) - ✓ The innovative Data Driven Insight (DDI) project continues to drive the forcewide agenda in terms of data analytics.
+- As part of WMP's strategy, a 'People Strategy' has been launched which outlines what WMP expects from its personnel and what people can expect, in return, from the organisation. - The strategy incorporates a future facing leadership framework, with individuals aiming to be champions in the workplace; creating an environment which supports, challenges and enables WMP officers and staff to be the best they can be in order to bring the vision and values, as referenced under Principle A, to life. - ✓ The Force Executive Team have clearly defined leadership roles and objectives; they are responsible for implementing strategy and managing the delivery of services within their respective portfolios. - ✓ WMP Conversations continues to be delivered across the force as a way of engaging with the workforce and evidencing individual and team performance and capability.
+This has recently been re-launched with a focus on measuring and improving our performance to meet the strategic objectives and drive personal, departmental and force wide deliverables. - ✓ To build on capacity, collaboration arrangements are in place with neighboring forces for significant service areas including CMPG and Legal Services and future collaboration is being planned. - ✓ Regional and national governance arrangements are in place in relation to national and regional programmes (Single Online Home, Specialist Capabilities, and Blue Light Collaboration etc.) - ✓ The innovative Data Driven Insight (DDI) project continues to drive the force wide agenda in terms of data analytics.
 It delivers a single, cleansed and integrated data set which provides an enterprise wide search capability directly into the hands of our front line officers on their mobile devices, transforming data access, intelligence and tools.
-This system provides deep insight and analytics, creating the step change in how information drives our actions. - ✓ As part of the HMICFRS Integrated PEEL Assessment (IPA), WMP's arrangement planning for future demand was graded as 'Outstanding'. - ✓ An in-house automation capability within IT&D continues to deliver forcewide capabilities. - ✓ To build on the force's expertise, there are knowledge transfer arrangements in place as part of WMP2020, along with numerous academic collaboration work streams.

-✓ The Chief Constable continues to host a number of Lead2Achieve and Senior Leadership events to develop the capability of its leadership at all levels within the organisation.
+This system provides deep insight and analytics, creating the step change in how information drives our actions. - ✓ As part of the HMICFRS Integrated PEEL Assessment (IPA), WMP's arrangement planning for future demand was graded as 'Outstanding'. - ✓ An in-house automation capability within IT&D continues to deliver force wide capabilities. - ✓ To build on the force's expertise, there are knowledge transfer arrangements in place as part of the previous five year strategy (WMP2020), along with numerous academic collaboration work streams. - ✓ The Chief Constable continues to host a number of Lead2Achieve and Senior Leadership events to develop the capability of its leadership at all levels within the organisation.